 All accounts arising from business transactions are maintained in a ledger.
 There are numerous such accounts.
 At the time of the posting process, too much time is wasted to find out which account is on which page.

 Therefore, for the sake of convenience at the beginning of the ledger itself, a list of all accounts is maintained, which is known as indexing or exponent of a ledger.
 Such a list is prepared alphabetically.
 Here each page is serially numbered and therefore against each account.
 Its page number is shown and because of this, any account can be found from the ledger quickly and easily.
 For example

 |State Bank of India’s||55|

 The form in which a ledger book is to be maintained depends upon the business requirement capacity to afford the same and business facilities.
 There are three forms of the ledger that are in practice

 1. Bound Book Ledger:

-Generally, most organisations or small businesses prefer these types of ledger.
+Generally, most organizations or small businesses prefer these types of ledger.
 This type of ledger is the overall less expensive and easy form viewpoint of preservation.
 This ledger is in the form of a bound book.
 At the beginning of it, the index is given and thereafter each page is serially numbered.
 As and When required, a new page can’t be added in this type of ledger because it is a book in bound form.

 2. Loose Leaf ledger:

-This type of ledger is in a filed form in between two thick paper covers or in between two metals sheets.
+This type of ledger is in a filed form in between two thick paper covers or in between two metal sheets.
 The structure is connected with a special type of lock.
 As with the lock system, It ensures the facility with safe.
 Here each page is serially numbered.
 Here, a trader can increase or decrease the number of pages according to his requirements.